citusdata/citus_docs/admin_guide/production_sizing.rst

 For those migrating to Citus from an existing single-node database instance, we recommend choosing a cluster where the number of worker cores and RAM in total equals that of the original instance.
 In such scenarios we have seen 2-3x performance improvements because sharding improves resource utilization, allowing smaller indices etc.

-For the coordinator node, choose a compute-optimized machine.
-The coordinator is responsible for the computationally intensive job of routing queries to the right workers.
-The number of cores needed on the coordinator depends on your existing workload (write/read throughput).
+The coordinator node needs less memory than workers, so you can choose a compute-optimized machine for running the coordinator.
+The number of cores required depends on your existing workload (write/read throughput).
 By default in Citus Cloud the workers use Amazon EC2 instance type R4S, and the coordinator uses C4S.

 Real-Time Analytics Use-Case
 ----------------------------